Sacramento police release video of fatal shooting of unarmed man

 As backup officers arrive, at least one of the responding officers reports that he thought he saw a weapon.

-Finally: "He was still pointing when I saw him again," one says.
+Finally one say, "He was still pointing when I saw him again."

 As officers roll the man over onto his stomach to handcuff him, the only object visible at the scene is a light-colored cellphone.